 Such case have also been assessed in section §3.3 of ECC Report 216.

-Not limited to the licensees with adjacent blocks
+Not limited to the licensees with adjacent blocks.

 ECC report 216 has assessed LTE-TDD/WiMAX cross-technology synchronisation feasibility.
 This report has assessed 5G-NR/LTE-TDD cross technology synchronisation.
 The case for 5G-NR/WiMAX cross-technology synchronisation has not been assessed but it is understood that every LTE-TDD configuration has at least one 5G-NR equivalent configuration, making it therefore theoretically feasible to align a 5G-NR carrier with an adjacent-channel WiMAX carrier as assessed in ECC report 216.

-Not limited to the licensees with adjacent blocks
+Not limited to the licensees with adjacent blocks.

-See ECC Decision (11)06 Table 4
+See ECC Decision (11)06 (October 2018) Table 4.

-ECC baseline out of block power limit is defined in ECC Decision (11)06-2018 Table 3 with reference to the synchronised operation.
+ECC baseline out of block power limit is defined in Table 3 of ECC Decision (11)06 (October 2018) with reference to the synchronised operation.

 Network technologies and topologies (LTE / 5G-NR, non-AAS / AAS BS, BS antenna height), propagation environment and propagation model, frequency assignments, protection criteria (I/N or network throughput loss at x%, etc.….).

-For example, ”careful installation” would include measures like ceiling-mounted installation, placement of indoor BS away from windows, additional shielding around buildings in the worst case.
+For example ”careful installation” would include measures like ceiling-mounted installation, placement of indoor BS away from windows, additional shielding around buildings in the worst case.
 Such measures may be more appropriate for professional installations which seem less suitable for consumer-type of scenario (without further mitigation schemes implemented in the indoor BS).
-Such measure to be feasible in case of industrial – type of use case (e.g. smart factory indoor coverage).
+Such measure seemseemseemseemseemseemseems to be feasible in case of industrial – type of use case (e.g. smart factory indoor coverage).